Feiyingdai/car-Insurance-claim-prediction/README.md

 ---

-### 🌟 Project Overview
+## 🌟 Project Overview

-#### Backgorund:
+### Backgorund:

 In recent years, Tesla's intelligent systems and high performance have gained significant market traction.
-However, some models such as Model Y and Cybertruck exhibit elevated claim frequencies and costs, attracting attention from insurers and regulators.
+However, some models such as **Model Y and Cybertruck exhibit elevated claim frequencies and costs**, attracting attention from insurers and regulators.
 These trends are driven by:
 - High repair costs associated with intelligent systems
 - Complex Autopilot-related accident factors
-- Heterogeneous driver behaviors and vehicle usage scenarios This poses increased underwriting and payout risks for insurers.
+- Heterogeneous driver behaviors and vehicle usage scenarios

-The project proposes building a machine learning-based dynamic risk prediction model to modernize the traditional actuarial approach, leveraging data-driven modeling to quantify risk more accurately.
+**This poses increased underwriting and payout risks for insurers**.
+The project proposes building a **machine learning-based dynamic risk prediction model** to modernize the traditional actuarial approach, leveraging data-driven modeling to quantify risk more accurately.

-#### Objective:
+### Objective:

-Predict whether a driver will make a claim (binary classification), enabling data-driven risk stratification and personalized insurance management.
+1. Identify high-risk vehicle models, driving behavior patterns and predict the likelihood of claims over a defined period.
+2. Provide quantitative basis for dynamic pricing and risk stratification.

-#### Business Applications:
+### Business Applications:

 💰 Risk-based Premium Adjustment
 Adjust insurance pricing based on predicted claim probabilities